The Lath House as a “Afternoon Tea Resort” (1910)

 Juice of 4 Lemons

-3 t.
-Powdered Sugar or granulated sugar
+3 t. powdered Sugar or granulated sugar

 3 c.
 Apollinaris water or Soda water